yeager/OutFox-Translation-Helper/MANUAL.md

 If not, check how to add the `java` command to your operating system's `PATH`-variable.
 (I will not explain that here, just search online how to edit the `PATH`-variable on your OS)

+You can download the `.jar` file from the Releases section in the GitHub repository.

 Open a terminal, and run the following command, to start the application:
 ```
 java -jar translation-helper.jar